codedby-tomisin-dev/beadify-cli/README.md

 ## Build
-To build the Beads CLI, run the following command in your terminal:
+To build the Beadify CLI, run the following command in your terminal:
 ```bash
 python setup.py build
 ```